FormidableLabs/victory/docs/src/content/docs/victory-canvas.md

 - `size` _number or function_ the size of the point.
 When this prop is given as a function, it will be called with the rest of the props supplied to `Point`.
 - `style` _object_ the styles to apply to the rendered element
 - `symbol` _"circle", "cross", "diamond", "plus", "minus", "square", "star", "triangleDown", "triangleUp"_ which symbol the point should render.
 This prop may also be given as a function that returns one of the above options.
 When this prop is given as a function, it will be called with the rest of the props supplied to `Point`.
-- `tabIndex` _number or function_ number will be applied to the rendered path.
-When this prop is given as a function it will be called with the rest of the props supplied to `Point`
 - `transform` _string_ a transform that will be supplied to elements this component renders
 - `x` _number_ the x coordinate of the center of the point
 - `y` _number_ the y coordinate of the center of the point